Accessibility statement - oulu.fi online service

 2.4.3 Focus Order (A)

-When you make a choice in the career path implementation, the focus moves directly to the heading of the first result.
+When you make a selection in the Urapolku (career path) implementation, the focus moves directly to the heading of the first result.

-After opening the menu in the mobile menu of the continuous learning subsite (JOY), backwards with the keyboard to access the menu links.
+After opening the menu in the mobile menu of the continuous learning contents (JOY), backwards with the keyboard to access the menu links.

 2.4.4 Link Purpose (In Context) (A)

-There is a link to the main site of the University of Oulu in the header of the continuous learning subsite (JOY), but the link heading is not read to the screen reader.
+There is a link to the main site of the University of Oulu in the header of the continuous learning contents (JOY), but the link heading is not read to the screen reader.

 There are empty links in the contents of the online service.